RasaHQ/rasa/docs/nlu/dataformat.rst

     path/to/currencies.txt

-The training data for Rasa NLU is structured into different parts: examples, synonyms, regex features, and lookup tables.
+The training data for Rasa NLU is structured into different parts:

+- examples
+- synonyms
+- regex features and
+- lookup tables

 Synonyms will map extracted entities to the same name, for example mapping "my savings account" to simply "savings".
 However, this only happens *after* the entities have been extracted, so you need to provide examples with the synonyms present so that Rasa can learn to pick them up.